-A Wrong Decisions 23 Years Ago Haunt Us In the Ukraine and Russia Today [234*1]
+Wrong Decisions 23 Years Ago Haunt Us In Ukraine and Russia Today

 We Had a Choice and Chose Not to Take It

-THE CURRENT EVENTS IN THE UKRAINE AND RUSSIA HIGHLIGHT decisions made decades earlier thaI may have gone wrong.
+THE CURRENT EVENTS IN THE UKRAINE AND RUSSIA HIGHLIGHT decisions made decades earlier that have gone, not surprisingly, very wrong.
 In 1946, President Truman chose to make our greatest enemies our greatest allies.
 General Macarthur, during the Japanese Occupation, and the Marshall Plan after WW II were responsible, by and large, for rebuilding Japan and Europe (including West Germany), respectively, and turning them into the greatest allies and trading partners in American history.
 In 1992, after the collapse of the Soviet Union in 1991, President H.W.
 Bush and then President Clinton had the same choice to make ... they failed to make it.
 This failure has had terrible consequences in 2014, and now in 2022!

 In 2014 and again in 2022, we are paying the price for that failure.
 Most of the blame, I believe, seems to rest with President Clinton and the Congresses during his two terms.
 While he talked a wonderful game, in hindsight, it is clear, he and his advisors didn't understand the problem.
-I happened to be going through Air War College in 1991 - 1992 and we had several seminars on international affairs, with, obviously, a focus on Russia.
-It was clear from the experts we listened to and the studies we accomplished what the wrong things to do were and, without fail, President Bush and President Clinton, along with their foreign policy teams seemed hell bent on doing every one of them.
+I happened to be going through Air War College in 1991 - 1992 and we had several seminars on international affairs, with a focus on Russia.
+It was clear from the experts we listened to, as well as the studies we accomplished, what the wrong things to do were.
+As it turned out, without fail President Bush and President Clinton, along with their foreign policy teams seemed hell bent on doing every one of them.

 A Little Russian History

-IT MAY SEEM STRANGE, BUT DRIVING SOVIET AND NOW RUSSIAN foreign policy is paranoia.
-No, I am not being mean or divisive but, instead realistic.
+IT MAY SEEM STRANGE, but driving Soviet, and now Russian foreign policy is paranoia.
+No, I am not being mean or derisive, but instead I am being realistic.
 The territory that comprises most of what is historic Russia is constructed such that it invites invasion; meaning there are few natural barriers to protect it from attack.
 And, invaded they were; from the Mongols from the East in 1283 up to the German's from the West in 1939.
-In addition, there were uncountable internal wars of one sort or another; Rus' society has been unbelievably violent and oppressed, and it has left its imprint on their psyche.
+In addition, there were uncountable internal wars of one sort or another; Russian society has been unbelievably violent and oppressed, and it has left its imprint on their psyche.
 It is very understandable to see why they are extremely distrustful of outsiders and, I suspect, of one another.

 American foreign policy toward Russia after the collapse of the Soviet Union has never been mindful of that; we have always been heavy-handed in our attitude toward Russia in our diplomacy leading to predictable and unfavorable results, much to our bafflement.
 Even President Clinton, in 1993, who seemed to have a grasp of the situation, wasn't able to pass that understanding on to his staff and Cabinet.
 Further, Congress clearly never took the time to understand what it could take to make our former foe a good ally.
-All of their and the Executive actions of the Bush 41, Clinton, and Bush 43 administrations all but guaranteed the sort of reaction we are seeing from Vladimir Putin today.
+Congressional actions as well as the things the Bush 41, Clinton, and Bush 43 administrations did all but guaranteed the sort of reaction we are seeing from Vladimir Putin today.
 If fact, it was the approach we took in those 18 years that helped Putin regain power.

-ONE MIGHT BE ABLE TO ARGUE THAT WHAT IS MODERN UKRAINE today began back in around 880 BCE with the Kievan Rus' (I am referencing a Wikipedia article with my own twist) centered around today's Kiev.
-From here was founded the greatest Eastern Slav state that prevailed from 880 to about 1132 BCE and became the national identity of modern day Ukrainians and Russians.
+ONE MIGHT BE ABLE to argue that what is modern Ukraine today began back around 880 BCE with the Kievan Rus' (I am referencing a Wikipedia article with my own twist) centered around today's Kiev.
+From this beginning was founded the greatest Eastern Slav state that prevailed from 880 to about 1132 BCE and became the national identity of modern day Ukrainians and Russians.

-From 1200 on, Kievan Rus' lost their identity, never to regain it again unless you consider the Soviet Union's consolidation of much of what used to be Kievan Rus' territory to look like today's Ukraine as being a kind of resurrection (they were/are Christian after all).
-The Ukraine officially became an independent nation on August 24, 1991.
+From 1200 BCE on, Kievan Rus' lost their identity, never to regain it again, unless you consider the Soviet Union's consolidation of much of what used to be Kievan Rus' territory into what looks like today's Ukraine as being a kind of resurrection.
+Ukraine officially became an independent nation on August 24, 1991.

-In the map to the right you can bring up a terrain view of modern Ukraine with the Crimea at the bottom and a few city names as well, you will need to uncheck "terrain" in the Map drop-down box.
+In the map above you can bring up a terrain view of modern Ukraine with the Crimea at the bottom and a few city names as well, you will need to uncheck "terrain" in the Map drop-down box.
 If you size it such that you can see both the 'A' and 'B' pins with Odesa (which, on 3/6/14 are having pro-Russian protests) near the bottom left and Kharkiv near the upper right, then you are in a position to see the Ukrainian ethnic-divide.
-In a very loose way, on the East -Northeast side of a line roughly drawn between Odessa and Kharkiv, you have Ukranian-speaking Ukrainians and on West-Southwest side are mainly Russian-speaking Ukrainians; and that is part of the conundrum.
+In a very loose way, on the West -Northwest side of a line roughly drawn between Odessa and Kharkiv, you have Ukrainian-speaking Ukrainians and on East-Southeast side are mainly Russian-speaking Ukrainians; and that is part of the conundrum.

 A Crisis in the Making